Poppro/PyreNet/README.md

   // Initialize the network
-  PyreNet::NeuralNet nn(5, layerDefs);  // Defines the network to have an input size of 5 nn.mutate(-1, 1);  // Mutates network weights to be between -1 and 1
+  PyreNet::NeuralNet nn(5, layerDefs);  // Defines the network to have an input size of 5 nn.mutate_guassian(0, 1);  // Mutates network weights from a gaussian sample with mean 0, standard deviation 1

   // Run a prediction on an input vector std::vector<double> predictions = nn.predict(std::vector<double>{0, 1, 2, 3, 4});